samiullah997/internet-speed-test-back-end/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: `rails server`

 <!--
 Example command: